Skip to main content

 Cons

-• Can cause high blood pressure, which can lead to serious heart conditions
+• Can cause high blood pressure

 • Requires regular blood tests to monitor testosterone